 Animal-based products require more resources compared to growing produce.
-Meats, dairy, eggs, fish and seafood account for 83.5% of GHG emissions in the average American diet, with the majority of those emissions coming from meats (56.6%) and dairy (18.3%).155 In California, livestock account for 5.3% of the state's total GHG emissions (overall, agriculture makes up 7.6% of total GHG emissions).156 A 2016 study estimated that if all Americans went vegetarian, the projected annual savings in 2050 would be \$35 billion in environmental savings and more than \$187 billion in direct healthcare savings.157 Research on healthcare savings from plant-based diets indicate that they are low-risk, cost-effective interventions that can lower blood pressure, cholesterol levels and body mass index.158
+Meats, dairy, eggs, fish and seafood account for 83.5% of GHG emissions in the average American diet, with the majority of those emissions coming from meats (56.6%) and dairy (18.3%).
+In California, livestock account for 5.3% of the state's total GHG emissions (overall, agriculture makes up 7.6% of total GHG emissions).
+A 2016 study estimated that if all Americans went vegetarian, the projected annual savings in 2050 would be \$35 billion in environmental savings and more than \$187 billion in direct healthcare savings.
+Research on healthcare savings from plant-based diets indicate that they are low risk, cost-effective interventions that can lower blood pressure, cholesterol levels and body mass index.

 Affordable and fresh plant-based diets have traditionally been less accessible to low-income residents and marginalized communities.
 Income inequality and systemic racism have led to high levels of food insecurity among communities of color due to the limited access to local grocery stores with fresh produce.
-Grocers are often hesitant to build stores in low-income areas, which may be viewed as less economically viable locations, and with tax breaks that are not as lucrative as economically-secure areas.
+Grocers are often hesitant to build stores in low-income areas, which may be viewed as less economically viable locations, and with tax breaks that are not as lucrative as economically secure areas.
 Furthermore, meat is often a prominent component for meals in many cultures, and it is important that efforts to create culturally appropriate plant-based options are driven and supported by members of those communities.
-Income inequality and systemic racism have led to high levels of food insecurity among communities.
+He

 Offering plant-based options may also increase local business sales as demand for plant-based options increase.
 A 2016 poll found that 37% of Americans regularly order meals without fish or meat when eating out.
-161